rradczewski/ymmv/_posts/2018-09-28-ftt-never-let-someone-speak-for-everyone.md

 > 10...9...8...7...6...5...4...3...2...1...0
 > Alright.
 In case you think of something afterwards, feel free to catch me and I'll make sure to pass the answer on to the group.

 This gives people a way to answer their questions in a less exposing and more welcoming environment.
-If you notice this happens a lot, it might be a good idea to establish more structure for the workshop.
-For example, a proper framing can allow new voices and opinions to flourish, which ultimately benefits the whole group.
+If you notice this happens a lot, it might be a good idea to establish more supporting structure for the workshop/meeting.
+A proper format and some framing - you can borrow exercises from [retrospectives](https://retromat.org/en/) - can allow new voices and opinions to flourish, which ultimately benefits the whole group.

 --